hlwang1124/SNE-RoadSeg/README.md

 and you will see `normal.png`, `pred.png` and `prob_map.png` in `examples`. `normal.png` is the normal estimation by our SNE; `pred.png` is the freespace prediction by our SNE-RoadSeg; and `prob_map.png` is the probability map predicted by our SNE-RoadSeg.

 ### Testing for KITTI submission
-For KITTI submission, you need to setup the `checkpoint` and the `datasets/kitti/testing` folder as mentioned above.
+For KITTI submission, you need to setup the `checkpoints` and the `datasets/kitti/testing` folder as mentioned above.
 Then, run the following script:
 ```
 bash ./scripts/test.sh
 ```